Xetibo/ReSet-Doc/templates/glossary.typ

   #glossary_entry(
     use_show: use_show_ref, "DTO Data Transfer \nObject", [
-      This represents data that can be sent over inter-process communication pipelines such as web requests, DBus, or sockets.
+      This represents data that can be sent over inter-process communication pipelines such as web requests, DBus or sockets.
 Data in this state can only be represented as text (usually JSON, TOML, etc.), this means that the endpoint needs to recreate a data structure for a programming language.
     ],